 Restaurant Leo is a new city diner by Lumi Dining and Oscillate Wildly, who have combined creative forces to bring you a fresh facetted dining concept and espresso bar in the dynamic Angel place and Ash Street in Sydney.

 Seasonal produce is used to provide high-quality Italian cuisine and paired with coffee as a result of their alliance with Little Marionette coffee and a versatile cocktail and wine list, every element of your experience at Restaurant Leo is carefully thought out to make you want to keep going back for more.

-412-414 Crown Street, Surry Hills, New South Wales 2010
+Location: 412-414 Crown Street, Surry Hills, NSW 2010 Ph: (02) 9331 4800

 At the heart and soul of this hotel lies the Dolphin Dining Room, a casual dining space that focuses on provenance-driven Italo-Australian food and an extensive wine list of over 100 local and international wines with a natural wine focus.

-17-19 Alberta Street, Sydney New South Wales 2000
+Location: 17-19 Alberta Street, Sydney, NSW 2000

 For good food, good music, good times, and good wine, Alberto’s Lounge has it all.
 An Italian restaurant and bar, the lounge pays respect to both the Italy of Lygon Street, as well as the streets of Rome.